 New homes for new arrivals

-Orange helps families arriving from overseas in need of help when it comes to working out their home ownership plans.
+Orange helps families arriving from overseas in need of help when it comes to working out their home ownership plans and getting a mortgage in Australia.
 Some rent for a while then buy, some jump straight in and purchase property.
 What’s common amongst all new arrivals is the need to know they’re making the best decisions they can for their families and their finances.

 Perth recorded a 445,00 growth in population between 2006 and 2016 according to the Australian Bureau of Statistics.
 In the last few years the growth rate has slowed with the slowdown in mining.
 Perth population as at June-2016 is estimated to be 2,022,000.

 If you are looking for a new arrival home loan, there are many issues and nuances for newcomers to get familiar with in the Australian property market.
 For example, if you are not a permanent resident you must get approval from the Australian Government before buying property.
 You’re not likely to pick up this type of information from a bank or other financial institution.

 There are many factors to consider when investing in the WA homes market and it varies from individual to individual.
 There are things like the amount of deposit you’ll need, type of real estate you can buy, your country of origin and the insurance you’ll need to have in place.
 The key is knowing the opportunities to exploit and the pitfalls to avoid, which can be established by researching online or speaking to a mortgage broker with some background in this area.
 We specialise in new arrival home loans and have helped dozens of client’s who are new to Perth of Australia.

 This is a dynamic market for the banks at the moment and we’re seeing positive signs of encouragement for buyers, with some banks relaxing the levels of deposits required.